BigSense/vSense/README.md

 A BigSense environment consists of at least three virtual machines: a BigSense server, a database server and a LtSense client.
 In the Vagrant virtual environment, the LtSense client transmits data from fake virtual sensors (randomly generated data). vSense can be used to automate the process of building such an environment.

 The `vsense create` command can be used to build an environment.
-In the following example, we'll create an environment called staging which uses a PostgreSQL database for storage:
+In the following example, we'll create an environment called staging which uses a PostgreSQL database for storage, Ubuntu as the operating system and nightly builds of bigsense and ltsense:

 ```
 cd vSense
-./vsense create -d postgres staging
+./vsense create -d postgres -o ubuntu -s nightly staging
 ```

 This will create the appropriate Vagrant files in *virtual-env/staging*.
 You can edit `virtual-env/staging/environment.yml` to fine tune your settings.
 If you have multiple environments, you must edit this file to ensure each environment gets unique IP addresses.